The Megapixel Myth

 The most important thing to look at is the quality of the lens on the camera.
 Look at sample images taken with the camera and assess the clarity of the image.
 Also, does the lens have an optical zoom or digital zoom?
-An optical zoom will create the better image.
+Optical zoom will create a better image.

 Quality Over Quantity

 When buying a new camera don’t fall into the megapixel hype.
 Since most consumer prints are less than an 8×10 anything over an 8 megapixel camera is unnecessary.
 Most cameras being sold these days already exceed that, it is more important to focus on the other features a new camera offers.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.